Strongly lensed candidates from the HSC transient survey: Selection method

+We visually inspected the remaining 2,130 lensed quasar candidates.
+We first discarded 2,065 lensed quasar candidates that are obviously not lenses.
+Three of the coauthors then independently graded each of the 65 remaining lensed quasar candidates with the following grading scheme:

-The visual inspection is mainly conducted with the colour-composited images.
+\begin{itemize} \item 3: definite lens, \item 2: probable lens, \item 1: likely lens, and \item 0: not a lens. \end{itemize} The visual inspection was mainly conducted with the HSC colour-composite images.
 Typical aspects taken into consideration in grading are the colour difference between the possible lensed images and the possible lens galaxy, and the positions of the possible lensed images.
-This grading scheme is the same as the one on the SuGOHI lens sample from the HSC survey \citep[e.g.,][]{sugohi, ken_sugohi, chitah_hsc, anton_hsc}.
-We then take the average score among the three graders for each lensed quasar candidate, and the candidates with average scores larger than 1.5 would be our final lensed quasar candidates.
-We note that in visual inspection, the categorisation and grading are based on general lensed features, not specific to lensed quasars.
-In total, we have eight candidates with an average score larger than 1.5, listed in Table~\ref{tab:candidate}.
-Among the eight final candidates, seven are lensed quasar candidates, and one is a lensed galaxy candidate found by serendipity (See Sec.~\ref{sec:candidates}).
+This grading scheme is the same as the one on the SuGOHI lens sample from the HSC survey \citep[e.g.][]{sugohi, ken_sugohi, chitah_hsc, anton_hsc}.
+We then took the average score among the three graders for each lensed quasar candidate, and the candidates with average scores higher than 1.5 would be our final lensed quasar candidates.
+We note that in visual inspection, the gradings are based on general lensed features, which are not specific to lensed quasars.
+In total, we have eight candidates with an average score higher than 1.5 (listed in Table~\ref{tab:candidate}).
+Further properties of the eight final candidates are listed in Table~\ref{tab:candidate_selection}.
+One of our eight final candidates was found by chance (See Sec.~\ref{sec:candidates}).